Beskamir/beskamir.github.io/about.md

 ## Computer Science

 ### Languages

+#### Proficient
 - C++
-  - My favorite programming language.
+  - My personal favorite programming language of choice.
   - Usually used it for graphics assignments & projects.
+  - Currently using it for indie game development.
 - GLSL
   - Likewise used for graphics assignments & projects.
 - Python
   - Preferred scripting language.
-  - First language I learned.
+  - Lots of years of experience since it was the first language I learned and I still use it fairly regularly.
-  - Wrote assignments, helper scripts, games, etc. using it.
+  - Wrote many assignments, helper scripts, games, etc. with it.
 - C#
   - Preferred mid-level language.
   - Used this for several Human-Computer Interaction projects and assignments.
+  - Both UE and Flax use C# for their build systems so I've remained familiar with it.
+  - Flax also has a C# API but I prefer using the C++ API.

+#### Capable
 - ARM Assembly (v7 and v8)
   - In a group of 2 I wrote a clone of the original Super Mario Bros. game using ARMv7 assembly.
-    - Also wrote the driver let the Raspberry Pi 2 Model B we were using talk with a NES controller.
+    - Also wrote the driver that let the Raspberry Pi 2 Model B we were using talk with a NES controller.
   - Also wrote several other less flash assignments in the two courses which taught these languages.
 - Haskell
   - Learned it when learning about functional programming.
   - Functional programming concepts stayed with me but I don't remember Haskell too well.
 - Java
-  - I strongly dislike Java but I guess I technically know the language thanks to several courses using it and its similarity with C#.
+  - I dislike Java but I guess I technically know the language thanks to several courses using it and its similarity with C#.

 ### APIs

+#### Proficient
 - OpenGL - Most of my graphics assignments & projects were written using OpenGL.
 - Blender - I wrote scripts to help me make art.
 - Vulkan - Used Vulkan to make use of Nvidia's RTX technology for ray tracing.
+- Unreal Engine 5 - Star Dust started as an UE5 game before I switched to Flax.
+- Flax - A relatively recent game engine with elements of both Unity and UE in its overall design.

+#### Capable
 - PBRT - Most of my rendering assignments used the PBRT library.
 - Keras - The machine learning research I did in summer 2018 used the Keras library.
 - CHAI3D - My haptics assignments were all done using CHAI3D.
 - Unreal Engine 4 - Used CHAI3D as a driver to integrated haptics into UE4.

 ### Tools

+#### Proficient
 - JetBrains IDEs
+  - Rider
   - CLion
   - IntelliJ
-  - Rider
-- Visual Studio
-- Visual Studio Code
+- VSCodium (open source version of Visual Studio Code)
 - SSH
   - PuTTY
   - WinSCP

+#### Capable
+- Visual Studio
-- Terminal editors (if necessary)
+- Terminal editors
   - Vim
   - Nano
-  - Vi

 ### Experience
 - Learned programming (Python) in summer of 2015.
 - Worked on dozens of programming assignments and projects throughout my degree.
 - Various personal projects ranging from simple scripts to full projects.
 - Research position during the summer of 2018 where I was tasked with using machine learning to landmark faces for medical purposes.
+- Indie game development and other personal projects.
 - Refer to the projects section of this website for more details.

 ---